Disease Guide ·Dental Disease ·2026

 Dental Coverage Basics

-Most accident-and-illness policies cover dental disease treatment — extractions, oral surgery, and treatment for infections caused by periodontal disease.
-The standard 14-day illness waiting period applies.
-Coverage typically kicks in when dental work is medically necessary, not elective.
+Most policies cover dental disease treatment - extractions, oral surgery, and infection treatment.
+A 14-day illness waiting period applies.
+Coverage kicks in when dental work is medically necessary, not elective.

 Red flag · Routine exclusion